Infobright

-Infobright was founded as a commercial developer of column-oriented relational database software with a focus in machine-generated data.
-The company was later acquired in 2017 and then spun out in 2018 as an independent research and development organization today known as AQ Technologies based in Warsaw, Poland.
+Infobright is a software company based in Warsaw, Poland.
+It was founded in Canada as a commercial developer of column-oriented relational database software with a focus in machine-generated data.
+The company was later acquired in 2017 and then spun out in 2018 as an independent research and development organization today known as AQ Technologies based in Poland.

-Today, AQ Technologies along with many of its original founding team members continues in its mission in helping solve complex big data analysis problems using Artificial Intelligence techniques to identify hidden data anomalies inside massive amounts of data.
+Its products are designed to solve complex big data analysis problems using artificial intelligence techniques to identify hidden data anomalies inside large amounts of data.

 History

 Infobright was founded in 2005.
-It launched an open source version of its innovative columnar database product in September 2008, while also at the same time launching its community site.
+It launched an open source version of its columnar database product in September 2008, while also at the same time launching its community site.

 The company was spun out of technology developed by and within the Royal Bank of Canada (RBC) and funded by venture capital investors Flybridge Capital Partners and Information Venture Partners.

 In 2009, Infobright was recognized as MySQL's Partner of the Year, and a Gartner Cool Vendor in Data Management and Integration.
 It is also certified for use with Sun's Unified Storage product line.
 It was the innovator and developer of multiple proprietary patents including data compression, query optimization, and data organization, a total of six distinct awarded patents.

 In July 2016, Infobright officially transitioned away from its open source community edition to focus on their OEM and direct customer markets.

-In 2017 Infobright and its assets including IP and source code were acquired by Security On-Demand Inc (SOD)., a managed security services provider (MSSP) based in San Diego, California.
-The company heavily invested in expanding the technology base to support cyber-security detection capabilities utilizing a new innovation in the analysis of large data sets using Approximate Query (AQ) techniques and Machine Learning.
+In 2017, Infobright and its assets, including intellectual property and source code, were acquired by Security On-Demand Inc. (SOD), a managed security services provider (MSSP) based in San Diego, California.
+The company invested in expanding the technology base to support cyber-security detection capabilities utilizing a new innovation in the analysis of large data sets using Approximate Query (AQ) techniques and Machine Learning.

 In 2019, the SOD owners spun out the company to become an independent company becoming AQ Technologies S.P.
 Z.oo (AQT) headquartered in Warsaw Poland.
-The mission and focus of the newly organized was to provide research and development technology and services for improved real-time analysis and detection of cyber-security threats within massive amounts of log data.
+The purpose of the newly organized company was to provide research and development technology and services for improved real-time analysis and detection of cyber-security threats within massive amounts of log data.